 Q: When will payments under the coronavirus self-employment income support scheme be made?

-HMRC are currently in the process of contacting people by letter, text or email.
-Those who are eligible can still able to make an application from 13 May.
-Self-employed income support payments are due to start arriving by 25 May or six working days after the claim is made.
-Self-employed people may need to borrow money to help with cash flow over the next few weeks until their income support application is processed.
+Self-employed income support payments should normally arrive around six working days after the claim is made although delays may arise under the third phase of the scheme.
+Self-employed people may need to borrow money to help with cash flow if there is a delay until the income support application is processed.
 There are also business interruption loans available and the July self-assessment tax payments can be delayed for six months.
+Other potential government support is summarised in our table outlining government coronavirus support schemes.
 Tax advisers can provide assistance or support but cannot make the claim on behalf of the self-employed person who must make the claim themselves.

 Q: What happens to people who work for us but only became self-employed in the 2019-2020 tax year?